-Enduring guardianship is a part of the long term future planning, which gives a person an option of choosing someone to make decisions on his/her behalf.
-This is specifically done to avoid a situation where such a person has become too old or mentally incapacitated to take decisions for their own benefits.
+Enduring guardianship is a part of long-term future planning, which gives a person the option of choosing someone to make decisions on his/her behalf.
+This is specifically done to avoid a situation where such a person has become too old or mentally incapacitated to make decisions for their own benefit.

 You can appoint an enduring guardian to make decisions on your behalf about your personal and lifestyle affairs.
 This can be done during the estate planning process or on its own.

 Read on to learn more about enduring power of guardianship, or speak to one of our Wills and estate lawyers.

 A power of attorney allows you to choose a person you trust to make legal decisions for you in the event that you are unable to make those decisions for yourself.
 An example of this might be if you are traveling out of the country and need someone to make decisions for you while you are away.
 These decisions can include:

 - Banking decisions

 - Taking in rental and or lease payments from tenants

 - Managing your investments